• Blog

 Launching your web self-service platform is just the beginning.
 Its long-term success depends on continuous monitoring and refinement.

-As customer needs, behaviour, and your products evolve, it’s essential to regularly review analytics, gather feedback, and analyze usage patterns to keep your platform relevant and effective.
+As customer needs, behavior, and your products evolve, it’s essential to regularly review analytics, gather feedback, and analyze usage patterns to keep your platform relevant and effective.

 How to implement: